FairwindsOps/pentagon/docs/overview.md

 ### default/clusters/
 Contains `working/` and `production/` directories.
 Both are laid out identically.
-`working` is intended to contain any non-production Kubernetes pods, deployments, services. `production` is intended to contain and production Kubernetes objects pods, deployments, services etc.
+`working` is intended to contain any non-production Kubernetes pods, deployments, services. `production` is intended to contain any production Kubernetes objects pods, deployments, services etc.
 ```
 ├── cluster-config
 ├── kubernetes